 “It just occurred to me that I have to remind the host of an idea I have for her.”

 “I’d like to hear more about your product/situation.
-Let me take your business card and we’ll follow up.”
+Let me take your business card and I’ll follow up.”

 Of course, none of these came to mind.